Part 1 in a 3-part series

 To get coverage over the course of a day or week, there would need to be a series of promises, one with each particular nurse for each particular time.
 I know this is painfully obvious, but if it’s not happening, then the obvious is where we start.

 While we are talking about obvious things, what does it take to create an effective request or offer?
-We’ll examine that question in pt.
-2 of this series.
+We’ll examine that question in part 2 of this series.